Bao-Truong/Udacity-Data-Modeling-with-Postgres/README.md

 In this project, i only use a subset of data from http://millionsongdataset.com/, you can find it in `./data` folder.

+## ETL Pipeline
+- Read the json data file and import into python Dataframe.
+- Filter the required columns for the corresponding Tables.
+- Using Upsert supported by Postgres DB SQL languages to load data into tables(INSERT ON CONFLICT) (Learn more here: https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-upsert/)

 ## How To Run

 **Pre-requirements**